CSS Grid vs. Flexbox: Which One Should You Use in 2025?

 }

 Grid is "layout-first".
-Use it when you have a specific structure in mind and you want to force content into that structure.
+Use it when you have a specific, rigid, two-dimensional structure in mind and you want to force content to abide by that structure regardless of its size.
 Use it for:

-• Overall page layouts (Header, Sidebar, Main, Footer).
+- Overall macro page layouts (Header, Sidebar, Main, Footer).

 .page-layout {